chenxing3/Echo2Tomato/README.md

 * If using tensorflow, please edit "classify layer" in lines 257-265, and "identity layer" in lines "30-35"

-## Results:
+## Accarcy:
 ![confusion_matrix_07](https://github.com/chenxing3/Echo2Tomato/assets/20653768/8859e509-03f6-4f02-aa6d-231a330c84ac)

-the rates in title is accuracy rate and with the buffer of +/- 1, 2, and 3.
-I think if more data, the result would be better.
+the rates in title is accuracy and its with the buffer of +/- 1, 2, and 3.
+(I think if more data, the result would be better)